Supreme Court Nominee Amy Coney Barrett Says Using N-Word Against Black Folks Doesn’t Constitute “Hostile Work Environment”

 “The n-word is an egregious racial epithet (…) That said, Smith can’t win simply by proving that the word was uttered.
 He must also demonstrate that Colbert’s use of this word altered the conditions of his employment and created a hostile or abusive working environment.”

 Bish, are you stupid, dumb, or both?
 The n-word, by its very nature, is hostile and abusive.
-Hell, even piece-of-s#!t SCOTUS Brett “Too-Many-Beers” Kavanaugh argued that the word is not only highly offensive but would absolutely create a hostile and abusive workplace.
+Hell, according to the same NPR report, even piece-of-s#!t SCOTUS Brett “Too-Many-Beers” Kavanaugh argued that the word is not only highly offensive but would absolutely create a hostile and abusive workplace.
 When you’re further to the right of this issue than THAT guy, then you are truly not worthy of a lifelong black robe.

+Cory Booker questioned Barrett about this directly yesterday.
+Fast forward to 17:00 to hear the part of his questioning regarding this specific issue.

 Get her TF outta here.